aleph2c/.vim/README.md

 ```

   If you follow his documentation and use the ``eval "$(_TMUX_COMPLETE=source
-  tmuxp)`` you will see a need for imagemagic and end up with Xwindows errors.
+  tmuxp)``, for autocompletion,  you will see a need for imagemagic and end up
+  with Xwindows errors.
 So do use this feature.

 ---